bvillasen/blog/astro/_posts/2019-09-24-scaling_summit_adiabatic.md

 ## Scaling Test ( Adiabatic )

 For this test every GPU evolves a 25Mpc/h sub-volume and every sub-volume has the exact same initial conditions.
-The times shown in the figure bellow are the averages over the first 30 timesteps of a cosmological simulation starting at $$z=100$$.
+The times shown in the figure bellow correspond to the time per timestep  averaged over the first 30 timesteps of a cosmological simulation starting at $$z=100$$.

 <img src="{{ site.url }}assets/images/scaling_summit_adiabatic.png">